Agriculture

 28 May 2026 · 8 min read · By CA Recruitment

-Every spring, the same conversation comes up: you need pickers, operatives, or general farm workers and the local pool dried up years ago.
+Every spring, the same conversation comes up: you need pickers or operatives and the local pool dried up years ago.
 You've heard overseas hiring is possible but assumed it was too expensive, too complicated, or both.

 It is neither.
 This guide covers exactly how Irish agricultural employers hire overseas farm workers — the permit route, the salary threshold most farms can meet, the timeline, and what's actually involved.
 By the end you'll know whether it's viable for your operation.